 Invoice factoring rates

-The decision to use invoice factoring as a means to improve your cash flow and grow your company, can be hugely beneficial.
+The decision to use invoice factoring as a means to improve your cash flow and grow your company can be hugely beneficial.
 The right solution can help improve sales and put your business on the path to growth.
-Whenever you consider invoice factoring, you must consider the factoring rates involved.
+Whenever you think about invoice factoring as an option, you must consider the factoring rates involved.
 However, choosing the wrong solution, or an alternative which turns out to be too expensive, can make things much worse and potentially put the business into a precarious position.

 How much does it cost to factor?